Boat services across the Lake District

 Many cruises operate throughout the year with increased frequency between Easter and November.
 There are links to cruise operator websites for current timetables and further information.

-Current timetables: Winter 2022-23 timetables.
-Some services still affected by Covid related issues and staff shortages.
+Current timetables: Winter 2023/24 timetables.
 See below for further details and timetable links.

 England’s largest lake at over 10 miles long and up to a mile wide.
 The northern end of the lake is the most spectacular, backed by Lake District mountains, but the low hills that surround the rest of the lake are also very attractive.
 The central area of the lake around Bowness has several islands and is often busy with boats.
 The shoreline at Bowness can also get very busy, as can Ambleside at the northern end.
 Both towns are popular destinations for visitors with plenty of attractions.
 The rest of the lakeshore is relatively peaceful, particularly the western side where there is some good walking and cycling along the shore, especially between Wray Castle and Ferry House.